 Contributor disclosures are reviewed for conflicts of interest by the editorial group.
 When found, these are addressed by vetting through a multi-level review process, and through requirements for references to be provided to support the content.
 Appropriately referenced content is required of all authors and must conform to UpToDate standards of evidence.

-Diarrheal diseases represent one of the five leading causes of death worldwide [1,2].
-Morbidity and mortality can be significant even in resource-rich settings, where diarrhea is more often than not a "nuisance disease" in the normally healthy individual [3,4].
+INTRODUCTION — Diarrheal diseases represent one of the five leading causes of death worldwide and are a particular concern for children younger than five years old in resource-limited settings [1-4].
+Among adults in resource-rich settings, diarrhea is often a "nuisance disease" in the healthy individual [5,6].

 Diarrhea in travelers in or returning from resource-limited settings and the approach to diarrhea in residents of resource-limited settings are discussed in detail elsewhere.
 (See "Travelers' diarrhea: Microbiology, epidemiology, and prevention" and "Travelers' diarrhea: Clinical manifestations, diagnosis, and treatment" and "Approach to the adult with acute diarrhea in resource-limited countries".)

 DEFINITIONS — Diarrhea is defined as the passage of loose or watery stools, typically at least three times in a 24-hour period .
 It reflects increased water content of the stool, whether due to impaired water absorption and/or active water secretion by the bowel.

 The following definitions have been suggested according to the duration of symptoms: